MEET THE STAFF

 Ms. Tomecek earned a Bachelor's of Music Education and Master of Science in School Counseling from Mississippi State University.
 Her primary instrument is the flute.
 Although she is from Mississippi, an Alabamian stole her heart.
 Her husband is from the Fairhope area but initially started school at Silverhill his first year.
 After they graduated Mississippi State University , they both found work locally and she happened to land a job teaching at her husband's original home school!
 With each year she hopes to improve as a teacher, educator, band director, musician, wife, and person.
 She believes this is exactly where she needs to be and appreciates this community's support and dedication to the arts.

 6th Grade Band Director-Rosinton Elementary, Loxley Elementary

 Mrs. Lepa graduated from University of West Florida with a Bachelor of Science in Music Performance.
 She then did her graduate work at the University of Florida.
 While there, she performed in the Wind Symphony, Symphony Orchestra, Clarinet Ensemble, and New Music Ensemble.
 She has performed with various orchestras and in many pit orchestras for musicals.
-She is currently the band director at Delta Elementary School, Rosinton Elementary School, and Stapleton Elementary School.
+She is currently the band director at Loxley Elementary School, Rosinton Elementary School, and Stapleton Elementary School.
 She lives in Loxley with her husband and 2 sons.